arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

-It is possible to notice whenever an Opta™ exchanges information with another Opta™ using Modbus RTU protocol with subsequent code structure.
+It is possible to notice whenever an Opta™ exchanges information with another Opta™ using Modbus RTU protocol with the subsequent code structure.
 This method writes for the specified address and the data for the seeking Opta™.

 ```arduino
 ModbusRTUServer.inputRegisterWrite(0, 0x37)